in-in/dotfiles/readme.md

 ## Configure `zshrc`

-The [`.zshrc`](./roles/zsh/templates/.zshrc) template consists of three sections: 'variable', 'export', 'source'.
+The [`.zshrc`](./roles/zsh/templates/.zshrc) template consists of three sections: `variable`, `export`, `source`.
 To add data to a section, you need to place the corresponding file in the _templates_ directory inside the current role.
 For example, `roles/role_name/templates/export.zsh`.

 <p align="right">[<a href="#contents" title="Back&nbsp;To&nbsp;Top">back to top</a>]</p>